Kapilgr/climate_health/readme.md

 3. **Machine Learning**: Build predictive models for health outcomes based on climate indicators
 4. **Time Series Forecasting**: Forecast future health risks under different climate scenarios
 5. **Visualization**: Create interactive dashboards showing climate-health relationships

-#  License
-This dataset is released under **CC0: Public Domain**.

-#  Acknowledgments
-This dataset was created to support research on climate change impacts on public health and to facilitate data-driven policy decisions.

-# Contact
-For questions or feedback about this dataset,  create an issue in the project repository.

-**Last Updated**: October 2025
-**Data Quality**: 100% complete, 0% missing values